sriramab/gamamanual/Tutorials/Recipes/UsingBDI.md

 # An introduction to cognitive agent

-The belief�desire�intention software model (usually referred to simply, but ambiguously, as BDI) is a software model developed for programming intelligent agents.
+The belief-desire-intention software model (usually referred to simply, but ambiguously, as BDI) is a software model developed for programming intelligent agents.

   * **Belief**: State of the agent.
   * **Desire**: Objectives that the agent would like to accomplish.